QuantEcon/lecture-python-intro/lectures/eigen_I.md

 ### Scalar series

-Here's a fundamental result about series that you surely know:
+Here's a fundamental result about series:

 If $a$ is a number and $|a| < 1$, then